-Registered Dietitian Nutritionist Day, celebrated on the second Wednesday in March, increases awareness of registered dietitian nutritionists as the indispensable providers of food and nutrition services and recognizes both RDNs and nutrition and dietetic technicians, registered (NDTRs) for their commitment to helping people enjoy healthy lives.
+Registered Dietitian Nutritionist Day, celebrated on the second Wednesday in March, increases awareness of registered dietitian nutritionists as the indispensable providers of food and nutrition services and recognizes both RDNs and nutrition and dietetics technicians, registered (NDTRs) for their commitment to helping people enjoy healthy lives.

-Celebrate Registered Dietitian Nutritionist Day with recognition of the professional expertise and accomplishments of registered dietitian nutritionists and nutrition and dietetic technicians, registered (NDTRs).
+Celebrate Registered Dietitian Nutritionist Day with recognition of the professional expertise and accomplishments of registered dietitian nutritionists and nutrition and dietetics technicians, registered (NDTRs).

 16 Ways to Celebrate

 - Ask the city mayor or state governor to declare "Registered Dietitian Nutritionist Day."

-- Create a banner to honor Registered Dietitian Nutritionists and Nutrition and Dietetic Technicians, Registered.
+- Create a banner to honor Registered Dietitian Nutritionists and Nutrition and Dietetics Technicians, Registered.
 Use the Academy's form to request Registered Dietitian Nutritionist Day graphic.
 RDN Day posters are available for purchase in the National Nutrition Month® catalog.

 - Display photos and bios of the RDNs and NDTRs on the company bulletin board, including name, position, length of service, special credentials and alma maters.
 Note the combined number of years of nutritional expertise of your team.

 - Highlight the contributions of RDNs and NDTRs in your employee or community newsletter.

 - Give certificates of appreciation to RDNs and NDTRs.
 Some suggestions for certificate recognition:

 - Innovative ideas for improvement of the clinical nutrition department